COVID-19 Resources Related to Housing & Homelessness

 Cook County Chief Judge Evans Extends Postponement of Most Court Cases

-Many criminal and civil cases in the Circuit Court of Cook County were initially postponed for a 30-day period starting Tuesday, March 17 due to the spread of the coronavirus.
-On March 30, Judge Evans extended this through May 18.
+Many criminal and civil cases in the Circuit Court of Cook County were initially postponed for a 30-day period; on March 30, Judge Evans extended this through May 18.
+An amendment on May 28 orders extensions into July and August.
 Emergency requests in civil matters will be permitted.
 No orders for an eviction or foreclosure will be entered during the 30-day period.
 Civil lawsuits may still be filed in person or via electronic filing.

-Cook County Sheriff’s Office Suspends Jail Visits, Evictions Due To COVID-19
+Cook County Sheriff’s Office Suspends Evictions Due To COVID-19

-The Cook County Sheriff’s Office has suspended all court-ordered evictions for 30 days starting on March 14.
+The Cook County Sheriff’s Office suspended all court-ordered evictions for 30 days starting on March 14.

 Homeless Service Providers